hashicorp/serf/website/source/intro/getting-started/agent.html.markdown

 # Run the Serf Agent

 After Serf is installed, the agent must be run.
-The agent is a lightweight process that runs forever (until told to quit) and maintains cluster membership and communication.
+The agent is a lightweight process that runs until told to quit and maintains cluster membership and communication.
 The agent must be run for every node that will be part of the cluster.

-In some cases, multiple agents will need to be run if you're running multiple Serf clusters.
+It is possible to run multiple agents, and thus participate in multiple Serf clusters.
 For example, you may want to run a separate Serf cluster to maintain web server membership info for a load balancer from another Serf cluster that manages membership of Memcached nodes, but perhaps the web servers need to be part of the Memcached cluster too so they can be notified when Memcached nodes come online or go offline.
+Other examples include a Serf cluster within a datacenter, and a seperate cluster used for cross WAN gossip which has more relaxed timing.

 ## Starting the Agent